How Much Is Tiger Woods Worth as He Aims for Another PGA win?

 Some other career highlights include 82 PGA Tour wins and 15 major tournaments.
 He has also won more than 40 titles on European tours.
 He has been awarded PGA Player of the Year eleven times.
 He will be inducted into the World Golf Hall of Fame in 2022, according to Golf Digest.

 Woods was awarded the Presidential Medal of Freedom in 2019.

 Earnings Beyond Golf Winnings

-Other projects include Payne’s Valley, a public golf course designed by Woods, a set of signature golf clubs co-created by Woods and TaylorMade, and a memoir titled BACK to be published by HarperCollins, which was announced in 2019 but no release date has been set.
+Other projects include Payne’s Valley, a public golf course designed by Woods that opened in 2020, a set of signature golf clubs co-created by Woods and TaylorMade and a memoir titled, “BACK” to be published by HarperCollins, the release of which was postponed with no date in 2021.

 Woods’ earnings don’t go completely to him.
 He has a charity foundation, the TGR Foundation, which received $12 million from Woods in 2012, the PGA reported.

 Woods married former model Elin Nordegren in 2004.
 They have a daughter and a son.
 When they divorced in 2010, he paid her $100 million in assets including money and real estate.